Tips for Interviewing for Internships and Early Career Roles at Appian

 Connecting with university students

-On campus, we participate in career fairs (if you see us, come say hello!) and sponsor career centers .
-Through these programs, we offer mock interviews with our recruiters and an early career mentorship program for students who are interested in being matched with an Appian employee in their field.
+On campus, we participate in career fairs (if you see us, come say hello!) and sponsor career centers.
+Through these programs, we offer mock interviews, resume reviews, and LinkedIn workshops to best prepare students for internships and new graduate roles.

 If you’re unsure if we’re working with your university, get in touch with us or check with your careers center!

-Now that you’ve met us on campus, and submitted your application, it’s time for your first interview.
+Now that you’ve submitted your application, it’s time for your first interview.
 This will be a meeting with a recruiter to get to know your career goals and so they can share more about the role you’re applying for.

-To prepare for this interview, do your research on Appian through our website, and read past intern experiences on our AppianLife blog.
+To prepare for this interview, do your research on Appian through our website, and read past early career experiences on our AppianLife blog.
 But remember, it’s not a quiz!
-We won’t ask specific questions about the company or our history, but by doing your research you can come prepared with questions you can ask at the end of the interview.
+Researching Appian will help you come up with questions for the end of your interview.

 You’ll hear back from your recruiter about whether you’ve moved onto the next stage or not.
 This is a great time to ask your recruiter for feedback on how you did, and what you can improve on your next interview.

-You’ll hear back from your recruiter within a few business days with interview feedback and potentially a job offer
+We’re flexible with timing knowing that school is your priority, so we’ll work to coordinate a time that works for you.
+You’ll hear back from your recruiter within a few business days with feedback and potentially a job offer!

 What we’re looking for in students